The Mandalorian season 3: Marketing

 Filoni, Favreau, and Sackhoff promoted the season at Lucasfilm's Star Wars Celebration panel on May 26, 2022, revealing the first teaser to those in attendance.
 They returned for a panel on The Mandalorian and The Book of Boba Fett on May 28 along with Pascal, Esposito, and Weathers, where more footage from the season was shown.
 Filoni, Favreau, and cast members promoted the season at the 2022 D23 Expo, while also debuting a trailer.
 A second trailer for the season was released on January 16, 2023, during Monday Night Football.
 The trailer had 83.5 million global views in its first 24 hours, becoming the most viewed trailer in that time period for a Star Wars Disney+ series; surpassing Obi-Wan Kenobi (58 million views).

 Release

-The season premiered on March 1, 2023 on Disney+, and consisted of eight episodes.
+The season premiered on March 1, 2023 on Disney+, and consists of eight episodes.

 Reception

 Audience viewership

 According to Samba TV the first episode was the number one streamed show that week and watched by 1.6 million households over the first five days.
 According to Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, The Mandalorian was the most in-demand streaming original series in the United States during the week of 25 February to 3 March 2023, and during the week of 4 March to 10 March 2023.

 According to Whip Media's TV Time, The Mandalorian was the most streamed television series across all platforms in the United States during the week of March 5, 2023, during the week of March 12, 2023, during the week of March 19, 2023, during the week of March 26, 2023, during the week of April 2, 2023, during the week of April 9, 2023, during the week of April 16, 2023, and during the week of April 23, 2023.
 Whip Media later announced The Mandalorian was the most-watched streaming original television series of 2023.